Culture of Collaboration

 Foster Remote Communication

-This is why it’s key for HR pros to prioritize collaboration in remote work environments.
-Often, the best way to begin is by optimizing your remote team’s communication strategy.
+This is why it’s key for HR pros to focus on teamwork in remote jobs.
+A good start is to improve how your remote team communicates.

 Supporting highly effective communication in remote teams typically requires a 2-pronged approach.